Citigroup Inc. (C): Skating on Thin Ice? We Know the Answer

 C’s Market Performance

-C stocks went down by -6.58% for the week, with a monthly drop of -11.19% and a quarterly performance of -2.75%, while its annual performance rate touched 32.46%.
-The volatility ratio for the week stands at 3.44% while the volatility levels for the past 30 days are set at 2.13% for Citigroup Inc..
-The simple moving average for the period of the last 20 days is -9.52% for C stocks with a simple moving average of 11.47% for the last 200 days.
+C stocks went up by 5.83% for the week, with a monthly drop of -7.70% and a quarterly performance of -2.01%, while its annual performance rate touched 35.82%.
+The volatility ratio for the week stands at 2.18% while the volatility levels for the past 30 days are set at 2.19% for Citigroup Inc..
+The simple moving average for the period of the last 20 days is -4.69% for C stocks with a simple moving average of 15.14% for the last 200 days.

 Analysts’ Opinion of C